williamdemeo/Math317-Spring2016/README.md

 Solving lots of problems is the best way to prepare yourself to do well on the tests, and ultimately to do well in the course.

-The **homework will account for 30% of the course grade** and will be assigned once per week, typically due each Friday **at the beginning of class.**
+The **homework will account for 25% of the course grade** and will be assigned once per week, typically due each Friday **at the beginning of class.**
+You must submit a hard copy of your homework.
+Electronic documents (e.g., email attachments) are not acceptable.

 Homework submitted at the end of class on the due date will be penalized 10%. **Homework submitted after then end of class on the due date will not be